Pointcloud Stitching

 Overview

-Scalable, multicamera distributed system for realtime pointcloud stitching in IQR Lab.
-This program is currently designed to use the D400 Series Intel RealSense depth cameras.
-Using the librealsense 2.0 SDK, depth frames are grabbed and pointclouds are computed on the edge, before sending the raw XYZRGB values to a central computer over a TCP sockets.
-The central program stitches the pointclouds together and displays it a viewer using PCL libraries.
+Scalable, multicamera distributed system for realtime pointcloud stitching at IQR Lab.
+This program is currently designed to use D400 Series Intel RealSense depth cameras.
+Using the librealsense 2.0 SDK, depth frames are grabbed and pointclouds are computed on the edge, before sending the raw XYZRGB values to a central node over TCP sockets.
+The central program stitches the pointclouds together and displays a visualization with a PCL viewer.

 host.py